-On the morning of the 18th the excessively heavy bombardment of Senglea warned them that an attack was imminent.
+On the morning of August 18th the excessively heavy bombardment of Senglea warned them that an attack was imminent.
 It was not slow to develop.
 The moment that the rumble of the guns died down, the Iayalars and Janissaries were seen streaming forward across the no-man’s-land to the south.
 The attack developed in the same way as on previous occasions, with a mass assault on the bastion of St. Michael.
 Piali, meanwhile, held back his troops from Birgu according to plan.
 Mustapha waited anxiously to see if the Grand Master was to be lured into sending some of his garrison across the bridge to reinforce hard-pressed Senglea.

 La Valette clearly expected some trick, and was not to be caught.
 At last, having failed to draw off the Christians as he had hoped, Mustapha gave his engineers the order to spring the mine under Castile.